Skip to content

 config = {

-# absolute paths to application files
+# absolute paths for application files

 "admindataFilename": f"{script_dir}/../../data/input/admindata.json",